jbouter/yubikey-ubuntu/README.md

 ```

 ### Sudo specific
 In order to only require yubikey for sudo, I've modified `/etc/pam.d/sudo`.
-I've commented out `@include common-auth` because I don't want the pam_u2f requirement, and have added the yubikey line.
-It looks as follows:
+Insert the u2f line above the inclusion of `@common-auth` so touching the yubikey will suffice.
+Add `cue` to receive visual feedback.

 ```
-#@include common-auth
 auth   sufficient pam_u2f.so cue
+@include common-auth
 ```

 Obviously, leave the rest of the file untouched.